odnodn/ngTemplateOutletTutorial/README.md

 # Introduction

 To build reusable and developer friendly components, we need to make them more dynamic (read more adaptable).
 Great news, Angular comes with some great tools for that.
-For instance, we could inject content to our components using `<ng-content>` (example in Snippet 1: Transclution).
+For instance, we could inject content to our components using `<ng-content>`:

 ```typescript
 @Component({